 So what?
 What does that mean for us?

 We see the same thing in the Bible.
-The Law (the Old Testament) convicts us of sin.
+The Law, (the Old Testament), convicts us of sin.
 It doesn’t help us to change.
 (At first it looks like it will, but it is powerless to do so).
 The Law just makes us feel worse.
 The Law makes us guilty.
-But even more, Paul says that the law actually makes us want to break it.
+But even more, Paulus says that the law actually makes us want to break it.
 And we do.

-But the free gift of grace (the New Testament) which comes from God through Jesus - changes us.
+But the free gift of grace, (the New Testament), which comes from God through Yeshua - changes us.
 You cannot become a Christian and remain unchanged.

-But Paul is just typical of all of us.
+But Paulus is just typical of all of us.
 God could rightfully encounter all of us with law.
-But because of Jesus he is able to encounter us with grace.
+But because of Yeshua, he is able to encounter us with grace.
 None of us could possibly stand if he used law.
 We are all guilty.
 We are all condemned.

 But God is not the god of law, he is the god of grace.
 And in his grace he has accepted us.
 And it makes us want to change.
 It makes us want to be better people.
 It makes us want to live lives which please him.